flyingmachine/brave-clojure-web/content/writing-macros.md

    :postal-code
    ["Please enter a postal code" not-empty

-    "Please enter a postal code that looks like a US postal code"
+    "Please enter a postal code that looks like a postal code"
     #(or (empty? %)
          (not (re-seq #"[^0-9-]" %)))]